real-time-earth/rte-website/sensor_systems.md

 ### Now

 The Real-Time Earth initiative is grounded in the idea that observations drive scientific discovery, and that the Earth sciences are on the threshold of a real-time scientific revolution supported by the proliferation of networked sensors, instruments, devices, and platforms.
-These sensor systems will enable innovative scientific investigations spanning a large range of spatial and temporal scales and give scientists unprecedented insights into numerous dynamic and interconnected processes on this planet.
+These sensor systems will enable innovative scientific investigations spanning a large range of spatial and temporal scales and give scientists unprecedented insights into the dynamic and interconnected processes on this planet.
 Lamont scientists have been leading the nascent real-time science revolution.
 Here are a just a few examples of their groundbreaking research in this field:

 #### Cabled Observatories